 S is for Scene and Setting

 Think about what location you are communicating in.
 Are you at work in which case your communication will be more formal.
 Are you with close friends at a coffee shop, in which case you’d be more casual in your communication.
 When we’re in more cozy settings, we might share stories and personal details.
 When we’re in public settings, we might be more reserved with what we say.
+As we discuss with great detail in our Dell Hymes Masterclass, settings can be both physical locations and virtual settings.

 P is for Participants